Mike Freeman (defensive back)

-Michael Freeman (born July 13, 1944) is a former American football defensive back.
+Michael Freeman (born July 13, 1944) is an American former professional football defensive back.

 Freeman was born in Los Angeles in 1944 and attended Fresno High School in Fresno, California.
-He played college football at Fresno State and was selected by the Minnesota Vikings in the fourth round (89th overall pick) of the 1968 NFL Draft.
+He played college football at Fresno State and was selected by the Minnesota Vikings in the fourth round (89th overall pick) of the 1968 NFL/AFL draft.
 He appeared in 37 games for the Atlanta Falcons, six of them as a starter, from 1968 to 1970.
 He totaled one interception and five fumble recoveries.